-Earlier in the week I was talking about the importance of liver health and how this is often overlooked in perimenopause.
-Knowing the role of the liver the next step is how best to look after yours....
+Earlier I was talking about the importance of liver health and how this is often overlooked in perimenopause.
+Knowing the role of the liver, the next step is how best to look after yours....

-Milk Thistle, a wonderherb, its antioxidant and anti inflammatory properties make it a great friend of the liver.
-It is worth taking this for a month at a time to detox and nourish your liver.
+A great way to boost your liver is with the wonder herb - Milk Thistle, its antioxidant and anti inflammatory properties make it a great friend of the liver.
+It is worth taking this for a month at a time to detox and nourish your liver....a good time to start might be January!
+I use the Irish Botanica Milk Thistle which is excellent quality - make sure to take it away from food to get optimum benefits and twice a day is the recommended dosage.

 That's a hard label to get especially in today's world !
 In Traditional Chinese Medicine Free & Easy Wanderer refers to someone who is flowing in the 'stream of life' and not going against the current.
 In perimenopause and at any other time we can often feel we are going upstream against a strong current which leads to intense moods which change like the wind, frustration, irritability, anger, depression and anxiety.
 All of these emotions and feelings show what is going on in our lives but it is also points to the liver being out of balance.